mthdadalto/pgunit/README.md

-# PGUnit - unit test framework for Postgresql
+# PGUnit - Unit Test Framework for Postgresql (Extension)

+This is a fork of https://github.com/adrianandrei-ca/pgunit many thanks to the developers.

 The purpose of this suite of stored procedures is to allow a user to run unit tests as stored procedures.